Dyalog/HMon/docs/Protocol.md

 - The UID, if provided in the request.
 - "Restricted": a Boolean value indicating whether the connection request was disallowed  because the Access Level did not permit it.
-- "Connect": a Boolean indicating whether the [`ConenectRide`](#connectride) message was interpreter as a Connect (1) or Disconnect (0) request (only present if "Restricted" is 0).
+- "Connect": a Boolean indicating whether the [`ConenectRide`](#connectride) message was interpreter as a Connect (1) or Disconnect (0) request - only if "Restricted" is 0).
-- "Status": the return code issued by `3502⌶`.
-0 indicates success (only present if "Restricted" is 0).
+- "Status": the return code issued by `3502⌶` (0 indicates success) - only if "Restricted" is 0).

 Example: